 What can I do to manage my constipation?

 - Drink liquids as directed.
 Adults should drink between 9 and 13 eight-ounce cups of liquid every day.
-Ask your caregiver which liquids to drink and how much to drink each day.
+Ask your healthcare provider which liquids to drink and how much to drink each day.

 - Exercise regularly.
 Regular physical activity can help stimulate your intestines.
 Ask which exercises are best for you.

 - Schedule a time each day to have a bowel movement.
 This may help train your body to have regular bowel movements.
 Bend forward while you are on the toilet to help move the bowel movement out.
 Sit on the toilet for at least 10 minutes, even if you do not have a bowel movement.

 When should I contact my healthcare provider?